QtMark/qmjson/README.md

 The QtMark JSON Library provides an alternative implementation to Qt's native JSON implementation.
 Some notable improvements include:

-- All JSON values, arrays and objects are stored as gaurded pointers, providing a simple means to externally maintain a reference to portions of a JSON tree
+- All JSON values, arrays and objects are stored as managed pointers, providing a simple means to externally maintain a reference to portions of a JSON tree
 - Support for custom types, providing a means to automatically marshal / unmarshal JSON trees into complex C++ Classes.
-- Native support for some custom types (providing convience and example) including QRect, QSize, QPoint and QColor.
+- Native support for some custom types (providing convenience and example) including QRect, QSize, QPoint and QColor.
-- Singal / Slot support for JSON values, arrays and objects to detect when changes occur to specific portions of the tree.
+- Signal / Slot support for JSON values, arrays and objects to detect when changes occur to specific portions of the tree.
-- Several convience functions for JSON values, arrays and objects providing a more developer friendly API.
+- Several convenience functions for JSON values, arrays and objects providing a more developer friendly API.

 For more information on the API, please see the API documentation: